 Related: 9 ways kids can decorate Easter eggs without dyeing them.

-The adorable connect-the-dots Easter egg decorating idea (link no longer active) from Nearly Crafty would be so much fun for kids to do.
+The adorable connect-the-dots Sharpie Easter egg decorating idea from Nearly Crafty (site no longer active) would be so much fun for kids to do.
 Just use a fine-tipped Sharpie to freehand a picture in numbers and dots, then hand them over to the kids for the finishing touches.
 Before your get started, be sure to read the tips on her site for getting the best results.

-I love this idea we found on Artzy Creation of using a pointillistic style and stencils to create monogrammed Sharpie Easter egg (link no longer active).
-It would be a special treat to create one for everyone at attending your Easter brunch.
+I love this idea we found on Artzy Creation (site no longer active) for using a pointillistic style and stencils to create a monogrammed Sharpie Easter egg It would be a special treat to create one for everyone attending your Easter brunch.

 For another variation on the same theme, use some well-placed stickers or stencils and colorful markers to make the pretty Sharpie silhouette Easter eggs as seen at Cutesy Crafts.
 Older kids could handle these delicate dots, though even a younger kid’s scribbles across the egg would make a pretty cool outline.

-Our tweens and teens will have a blast making these emoji Easter eggs which we featured on our site last year.
-This idea from Studio DIY has a bunch of really helpful tips, so make sure you stop over there before you put Sharpie to egg.
+Our tweens and teens will have a blast making these emoji Easter eggs from Studio DIY, which has a bunch of really helpful tips.
+Make sure you stop over there before you put Sharpie to egg.
 (Bonus points if you can get your kids to keep from making poop emoji eggs.)
+Also, see more emoji Easter eggs here.

 Related: 17 of the most incredibly clever pop culture Easter eggs: Star Wars, Frozen, Minecraft and beyond.